-Zion National Park has three entrances, the South Entrance, East Entrance, and Kolob Canyons Entrance.
+Zion National Park has three entrances, the South Entrance, the East Entrance, and the Kolob Canyons Entrance.
 As far as which one is best, really depends on where you want to go in Zion, but by far the most popular entrance is the South Entrance.

 In this article we will be discussing each of the entrances, where they are located, and what you can access from each one, including hikes, camping, scenic drives, shuttles, and more.

 The South Entrance is by far the most popular entrance of Zion National Park, and as such, sees the most crowds.

 Location: The South Entrance is located nearly 4 hours away from Salt Lake City in Southern Utah.
 The South Entrance is near the small Utah town of Springdale which has plenty of restaurants, hotels, rentals for the park, and shuttles that will bring you to the visitor center.

 Visitor Center: The South Entrance has a great visitor center, a bookshop, and large bathrooms.
 This is a great place to speak with rangers if you have any questions about trail conditions or anything else about the park.

 This is also where you will get onto the shuttles that will take you up into Zion Canyon.
 For most of the year, personal vehicles cannot be driven up Zion Canyon.
 We talked about what to expect at each of the Zion shuttle stops in an earlier article.

 Entrance & Parking: During the peak seasons this entrance can be backed up, and you can generally expect some delays and wait time to enter the park.
 However, we have never had to wait longer than 30 minutes or so.

 - Discover all about How To Use The Zion Shuttle System.